From a great mattress to cozy blankets, we’ve got you fully covered with these expert tips

 For those who are allergic to wool (or find it too scratchy), a fleece blanket will do the trick.
 It’s luxuriously soft, but less breathable since it’s made of synthetic materials.
 If you struggle to stay warm when you sleep, this is a good choice.
 Year-round, a cotton twill or waffle blanket are good bed staples.
 They have a bit of weight, but offer breathability, thanks to their weave.
 Whatever you choose, make sure your blankets are washable.

-Pillows are the cherry to top all this bed goodness you’ve been working toward.
+Pillows are the cherry to top all this bed(room) goodness you’ve been working toward.
 A pillow that doesn’t allow your body to rest in alignment can cause headaches, neck and shoulder pain, as well as giving you a lousy night of sleeplessness.
 Your preferred sleep position is your best guide to the right pillow for you.
-Stomach sleepers can go pillowless or choose a soft, flat pillow.
+Stomach sleepers can sometimes go pillowless or choose a soft, flat pillow.
 Back sleepers usually opt for medium thickness pillow that won’t push the heads too far forward.
 Side sleepers need firmness to support the neck.

 Latex pillows are a good choice for those with allergies and tend to be cooler than memory foam pillows.
 They also come in a wide variety of shapes.
 Memory foam provides good support and are long lasting.
 They don’t breathe very well so if you tend to overheat, look to another filling, like cooling gel, bamboo, ventilated or open cell memory foam, or shredded foam.